supratikchatterjee16/satisfactory-notebook/README.md

 This repository is a Jupyter Notebook managed repository.
 It contains information for planning within the game Satisfactory.
+It has a related project, which has been detailed below.

 ## Running